 39. Vehicle owners

-A person is an “owner” of a vehicle if the person —
+A person is an owner of a vehicle if the person —

 (a) is the sole owner, a joint owner or a part owner of the vehicle; or

 (b) has possession or use of the vehicle under a credit, hire-purchase, lease or other agreement, except an agreement requiring the vehicle to be registered in the name of someone else.